zama-ai/concrete/docs/user/howto/DEBUG_SUPPORT_SUBMIT_ISSUES.md

 Once the user has tried to see if the bug was not her own, it is time to go further.

+## Is the inputset sufficiently representative?

+A bug may happen if ever the inputset, which is internally used by the compilation core to set bit widths of some intermediate data, is not sufficiently representative.
+Notably, if ever, with all the inputs in the inputset, it appears that an intermediate data can be represented an `n`-bit integer, but for a particular computation, this same intermediate data needs a bit more bits to be represented, the FHE execution for this computation will result in a wrong output (as typically in integer overflows in classical programs).

+So, in general, when a bug appears, it may be a good idea to enlarge the inputset, and try to have random-looking inputs in this latter, following distribution of inputs used with the function.

 ## Having a reproducible bug

 Once you're sure it is a bug, it would be nice to try to: